CodySchaaf/cs-option/README.md

 Returns this $option if it is nonempty and applying the predicate $p to this $option's value returns true.
 Otherwise, return $none.

-Use full when you have an object that needs to be filtered on a value.
+Useful when you have an object that needs to be filtered on a value.

 ```js